 Similar with pain.
 This involves the whole person and how they are — what is my state right now?
 It is the person who experiences pain, emerging in them in a particular bodily location (even if the actual body part does not exist in the case of phantom limb pain), predicted as the most likely explanation of the circumstances: biology, context, environment, actions, prior beliefs and much more.

-You can read more in the Pain Points section.
+You can read more on the Purpose of Pain page.